kiran-brahma/obsidan/content/recommended-reading.md

 [How God Works](https://amzn.to/3LSKse7) - Understand why religion holds sway over most people.
 This book explores how religious rituals benefit people and what one can learn from them, even if they don't believe in them.

 [WHAT IF?](https://amzn.to/3SIVIvD) - Clear, logical answers to some of the most absurd questions people can come up with on the internet.
-The author doesn't just provide a simple answer, but expands on it far beyond what is expected.
+The author doesn't just provide a simple answer but expands on it far beyond what is expected.
+His [webcomics](https://xkcd.com/about/) are a real treasure trove

 ## Fiction

 ---

 [The Three-Body Problem: 1 (The Three-Body Problem Series, 1)](https://amzn.to/3SJ2xgL) - A science fiction novel that begins with the Cultural Revolution in China.
 It slowly reveals how this sets the stage for the events that unfold in the story.
+The first book has been serialised on [Netflix](https://www.netflix.com/in/title/81024821)

 [Ready Player One](https://amzn.to/3y4BggN) - This book presents a dystopian world where augmented and virtual reality are part of everyday life.
-It contains multiple references to 1980s pop culture, making it an engaging read that captures your attention with a storyline that depicts a new class divide and explores what life could be like when AR/VR become mainstream.
+It contains multiple references to 1980s pop culture, making it an engaging read that captures your attention with a storyline that depicts a new class divide and explores what life could be like when AR/VR becomes mainstream.
+A [movie](https://en.wikipedia.org/wiki/Ready_Player_One_(film)) has been made on the book but personally, reading the book is a better experience

-[The Broken Earth Trilogy](https://amzn.to/3Cl7Xcs) - This rare series was awarded the Hugo Award for each individual book.
+[The Broken Earth Trilogy](https://amzn.to/3Cl7Xcs) - This rare series was awarded the Hugo Award for each book.
 It is set in a world of volcanoes and earthquakes, presenting a unique world that takes some time to decipher, but once you do, there is no turning back.